-- 9.1 The outcome of continuous improvement may result in the need for work redesign to help achieve best practice and increase both productivity and job satisfaction. - 9.2 Full consultation with affected Employees will be utilised to facilitate work redesign and effect change with the objective of a more flexible, effective and efficient workforce. - 9.3 Any change to individual job descriptions shall occur only after consultation with and the participation of the relevant Employees and their representatives. - 9.4 Subject to consultation, including provided for in Clause B.7, the parties are committed to a process of continual improvement that may include, but are not limited to, the following: - o reviewing current work practices and identifying areas of improvement; - o developing and committing to measurable customer service standards; - o planning and implementing changes to work practices; - o measuring results and considering further opportunities for improved productivity; - o team building; - o redesigning jobs; - o empowerment and devolution of responsibility; - best practice; - o multi-skilling; - o restructuring; - establishing recording mechanisms and output measurements for all functions and where necessary individual jobs; and - o total quality service and management strategies.
+- 9.1 The outcome of continuous improvement may result in the need for work redesign to help achieve best practice and increase both productivity and job satisfaction. - 9.2 Full consultation with affected Employees will be utilised to facilitate work redesign and effect change with the objective of a more flexible, effective and efficient workforce. - 9.3 Any change to individual job descriptions shall occur only after consultation with and the participation of the relevant Employees and their representatives. - 9.4 Subject to consultation, including provided for in Clause B.7, the parties are committed to a process of continual improvement that may include, but are not limited to, the following: - reviewing current work practices and identifying areas of improvement; - developing and committing to measurable customer service standards; - planning and implementing changes to work practices; - measuring results and considering further opportunities for improved productivity; - team building; - redesigning jobs; - empowerment and devolution of responsibility; - best practice; - multi-skilling; - restructuring; - establishing recording mechanisms and output measurements for all functions and where necessary individual jobs; and - total quality service and management strategies.